 Directed the activities of the Astronaut Office, the Aircraft Operations Office, the Flight Crew Integration Division, the Crew Training and Simulation Division, and the Crew Procedures Division.

-Served as Commander in the Apollo-Soyuz Test Project (ASTP), a joint American and Soviet space flight, after NASA restored him to full flight status.
+Served as Docking Module Pilot in the Apollo-Soyuz Test Project (ASTP), a joint American and Soviet space flight, after NASA restored him to full flight status.
 The event marked the successful testing of a universal docking system and signaled a major advance in efforts to pave the way for joint experiments and the exchange of mutual assistance in future international space explorations.

 Was the last Mercury Seven and the oldest astronaut (at the time) to fly into space.